- 1/4 cup teriyaki sauce

 - Lime juice, optional

 - Remove pork and cut into bite-size pieces; keep warm.
-Place cooking juices in a small saucepan; bring to a boil.
-Combine cornstarch and water until smooth.
-Gradually stir into the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in peanut butter; add meat.
+Transfer cooking juices to a saucepan; bring to a boil.
+Mix cornstarch and water until smooth; gradually stir into juices.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
+Stir in peanut butter.
+Add pork.

 - Serve with rice.
-Sprinkle with onions and peanuts.
-Drizzle with lime juice if desired.
+Sprinkle with green onions and peanuts.
+If desired, drizzle with lime juice.
 Yield: 6 servings.